GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 - If your site doesn't use the Reporting API yet and you're adding reporting functionality to your site now: use only the new Reporting API (v1) i.e. the `Reporting-Endpoints` header.
-You can skip this migration guide. **There's one exception to this**: if you need Network Error Logging, use `Report-To` (v0) because Network Error Logging isn't supported in the Reporting API v1.
+You can skip this migration guide. **There's one exception to this**: if you use Network Error Logging, use `Report-To` (v0) because Network Error Logging isn't supported in the Reporting API v1.
 A new mechanism for Network Error Logging will be developed⏤until that's available, the Reporting API v0 should be used.
 If you need Network Error Logging **alongside** other report types, use **both** `Report-To` (v0)